 Make your voice heard with a public comment

-It is easy to make a public comment.
-For this proposed rule, you can make a comment:
+It is easy to make a public comment:

 - On Regulations.gov, the government website.
-You can search for this rule (using RIN# 1615-AC42) and other rules on the home page, or go straight to this rule and select “Comment now”.
+You can search for rules on the home page using the docket ID or the regulation identifier number (RIN).
+Go to the proposed rule and select “Comment now.”

 What to say

-- Or you may believe that the rule goes against the human rights and justice that all Americans believe in.
+You may think, for example, that a new rule goes against the human rights and justice that all Americans believe in.

-Try to use your own words, but it is okay to use these words, too, if they express what you believe!
+Try to use your own words, but it is okay to use suggested words from advocacy organizations if they express what you believe.